EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * X_U and X_V are the ECDH ephemeral public keys of U and V, respectively.

 * CRED_U and CRED_V are the credentials containing the public authentication keys of U and V, respectively.

+* ID_CRED_U and ID_CRED_V are data enabling the recipient party to retrieve the credential of U and V, respectively

 * Sig(U; . ) and S(V; . ) denote signatures made with the private authentication key of U and V, respectively.